yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 Now, we want to calculate the increment of $F$ which would be our return.

-Since $I$ is constant, and only $P$ changes, if we know $P$ at a future date, we can calulate our return.
+Since $I$ is constant, and only $P$ changes, if we know $P$ at a future date, we can calculate our return.

 In order to get the formula for a line having two points we have to do some math: